nakajima/sinatras-hat/README.md

 and `record` options for `Comment` will automatically scope their results by the parent `Article`.

+**Note:** Currently, only one level of nesting is supported.
+Here's a Lighthouse ticket for the issue: [http://nakajima.lighthouseapp.com/projects/24609-sinatras-hat/tickets/1-resources-can-only-be-nested-one-level](http://nakajima.lighthouseapp.com/projects/24609-sinatras-hat/tickets/1-resources-can-only-be-nested-one-level).

 ## Basic Auth

 To protect actions using basic authentication, you can use the `protect` method.